DavidRaab/website/content/posts/draft-closures.md

 ```

 Both definitions of `add` are the same in F# because of currying.
 Because
-`x` is now passed as an argument we can now create multiple different
+`x` is now passed as an argument it is now possible to create multiple different
-`add` functions where each function has access to a different `x`.
+`add` functions where each function has access to its own different `x`.

 ```fsharp
 let add1  = add 1